Webinar: OpenEdge Developer Birds of a Feather Session

 Mike Fechner

-Mike Fechner, lead modernization architect at Consultingwerk started using Progress over 30 years ago and ever since has supported Progress Application Partners and end customers in adopting the features of the latest OpenEdge and Progress releases to enhance the capabilities of existing applications.
-With his framework design skills he has set the stage for development of many successful OpenEdge applications.
+Mike Fechner, Lead Modernization Architect at Consultingwerk, started working with Progress over 30 years ago.
+Since then, he has supported Progress Application Partners and end customers in adopting the latest OpenEdge and Progress features to enhance and extend existing applications.

 Show more Show less